The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

-(d) to evaluate the practices, policies and procedures of inquiry agencies and public authorities with a view to advancing comprehensive and effective systems for preventing or minimising corruption, misconduct and
+- evaluate the practices, policies and procedures of inquiry agencies (such as the Ombudsman) and public authorities with a view to advancing comprehensive and effective systems for preventing or minimising corruption, misconduct and maladministration, and

-(e) to conduct or facilitate the conduct of educational programs designed to prevent or minimise corruption, misconduct and maladministration in public administration;
+- conduct or facilitate the conduct of educational programs designed to prevent or minimise corruption, misconduct and maladministration

-To make a complaint or to find out more information see the ICAC website : http://www.icac.sa.gov.au/
+To find out more information or make a complaint see the ICAC website

 Complaints against a council may arise from a decision made by the council or an action they have taken.
 They may include complaints about services provided or conduct of council employees or council members.